APPLICABLE TO SERVICES PROVIDED BY CAMPBELLS IN THE CAYMAN ISLANDS

 These terms and conditions (“Terms”) apply to all business undertaken by Campbells in the Cayman Islands and we will take your continuing instructions in any matter as your acceptance of these Terms.
 These Terms together with any engagement letter which is in effect between you and us, if any, are together referred to as the “Retainer” and constitute the entire agreement between you and us hereby superseding any previous agreement between you and us.
 These Terms will apply whether or not you have signed an engagement letter, although in the event of conflict between these Terms and any engagement letter which is in effect between you and us, the engagement letter shall prevail to the extent of any conflict.

-The references in these Terms to “Campbells”, “we” and “us” mean Campbells Attorneys, a general partnership established under the laws of the Cayman Islands.
+The references in these Terms to “Campbells”, “we” and “us” mean Campbells LLP, a limited liability partnership established under the laws of the Cayman Islands.

 1 Our Role